Steven-Grevera/ENC4265/manual.md

 Language: Sets the language of the text from it’s choice selection.
 All dubbing is done exclusively in Japanese.

 Display Timer: When you are in a level, this option being enabled will allow you to see your time always displayed while playing in the mission itself.
-(Add a picture here to show that fact.)

 Item Inventory Display Time: The total number (in seconds) that the inventory will be displayed when expanded before it automatically closes itself.

 Display Item Info: This option will display item info when you highlight an item, such as a the firecrackers for example, to provide a tooltip which will provide a general idea of what the item in question does.
 Toggling to off or on based your preference.

 Look When Using Compass: As you traverse your generated corridor, you may run across an item called a compass.
-(Read more on that here- **(Link here later))** If this option is disabled, then you cannot move and look at the compass at the same time.
+[Read more on that here](#compass).
+If this option is disabled, then you cannot move and look at the compass at the same time.
 Having this enabled allows you to do so.
 This is for people who may find this as a distraction.

 Return To Base Immediately After Results: If this option is set to on, then upon completing a level, you will be sent back to the “hub” of the game.
 See more on this here: **(Link to hub section later)**